-We’ve all felt it: that sinking feeling we get when a new position isn’t what we thought it would be.
+We’ve all felt it: you hate your job.
+It’s that sinking feeling we get when a new position isn’t what we thought it would be.
 But there’s no need to despair.
 No matter what happens, you can gain valuable work experience and a new list of potential references.
 If your current work circumstances aren’t quite doing it for you, consider the following tips to help you take charge of the situation.

 To hone in on the source of your discomfort, you’ll have to put words to your feelings.
 Take a mental walk-through of your average workday, and when you hit a sore spot, write down why you think that is.
 Then, condense your notes into a list of specific, tangible issues that affect your day-to-day work life.
 Are you finding certain tasks to be beneath your skill level?
 Not what you expected out of this role?
 Are certain colleagues making it hard to focus on your job?
 The more specific you can make this list, the better.